 LVS ribosomes display a large degree of variability in their activity within the conditions used in the assay, and the assay must be further optimized to produce a consistent signal.

 LVS and E coli sucrose gradient profiles are different.
 Specifically, both have 70S peaks, but LVS has a 70S shoulder and a 100S peak, both of which are lacking in E coli.
 The 70S shoulder may indicate partially formed 70S ribosomes and the 100S peak may indicate ribosome dimers.
 This would be a significant finding because 100S dimers are translationally inactive, and if this is the case, this gradient would indicate that a subpopulation of the ribosomes within the sample are not active, potentially leading to the observed variability in activity from reaction to reaction in the in vitro assay.
+[It’s worth pointing out here that we didn’t expect the aggregation, given the E. coli results, and that other ribosomes other diff species may also exhibit this behavior]

 There seemed to be a correlation between the amount of ribosomes present in a sample and how much aggregation was observed.
+When there are fewer ribosomes in a sample, there is less aggregation or clumping.
 70S fractions could be recovered from sucrose gradients and remain as 70S ribosomes, which means we may be able to run samples on gradients after lysis and purify ribosomes directly from the 70S fractions.

-Kasugamycin inhibits in vitro translation with E. coli ribosomes in our in vitro system at a concentration of 1mM.
-Since inhibition did not reach our threshold of significance, more experiments will have to be conducted for these results to be conclusive.
-Also, there is more assay-to-assay variability than we would like to see.

 Luminescence/pmol increases as ribosome concentration decreases for different ribosome preparations.
 This indicates that more ribosomes do not always result in higher signal and that other factors may be at work.

+Ribosomes purified from French press lysed cells are more active than those purified from BugBuster lysed cells.

+rRNA processing occurs in samples from BugBuster-lysed cells.

 Using 2 pmol LVS ribosomes in vitro gives measurable and consistent results across most purifications.
-This also shows that ribosomes purified from French press lysed cells are more active than those purified from BugBuster lysed cells at an amount of 2 pmol.

-When there are fewer ribosomes in a sample, there is less aggregation or clumping.

-rRNA processing occurs in samples from BugBuster-lysed cells.

 2 pmol ribosomes may be an ample number of ribosomes to use while maintaining reproducibility and signal strength in the in vitro assay.
-Further work should be done to ensure that this observation continues to hold up and that the difference in translation efficiency between ribosomes with and without bS21-2 is still significant enough to reliably measure using this amount of ribosomes.

-Next Steps
+Future Directions

+[In thinking about this, ideal topics to include would be:

+-what we could optimize further that would be scientifically interesting -what we can do with this tool – describe the experiment, not the steps.
+I also think we want to keep it simple – we could write a novel about all the potential future work!
+So maybe try just the things I’ve outlined below and we can see how it goes.]

+Determine why fewer ribosomes lead to more signal (can cite your preliminary results indicating that this is reporter-specific, so not sure what factors are impacting either nLuc activity or signal strength)

+Use assay to test compounds that may inhibit ribosomes [consider – ribosomes from same species with different compositions, ribosomes from different species, validating potential antibiotics]

+MAYBE – determine what is leading to rRNA processing in BugBuster-lysed cells.

+Identify what UTR sequences lead to preferential translation by ribosomes with bS21-2.

+Compare translation efficiency of ribosomes with different bS21 homologs

 Optimize French press lysis by learning proper technique and using a different valve if necessary

 Clone more plasmids with other UTRs and modifications